LibreShark/sharkdumps/README.md

 # SharkDumps

-Collection of all known EEPROM firmware dumps and software utilities for retro video game enhancers (GameShark, Action Replay, Code Breaker, etc.).

 ![Dump truck icon](/assets/icons/dump-truck-256.png)

+This repository aims to preserve all known information about retro video game enhancers from the 1990s-2000s: GameShark, Action Replay, Xplorer 64, Code Breaker, DexDrive, etc.

+Specifically, we document:

+1. EEPROM firmware dumps
+2. PCB schematics
+3. Software utilities
+4. Instruction manuals
+5. Photos
+6. Box art

+We welcome contributions!
+If you have firmware, schematics, photos, etc. that are not yet documented here, please create a pull request! 😀

 ## Legend